 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Halberstadt is situated at an altitude of 119 m at the rivers Holtemme and Goldbach, about 20 km north of the Harz mountains in western Saxony-Anhalt.
+Halberstadt is situated at an elevation of 119 m at the rivers Holtemme and Goldbach, about 20 km north of the Harz mountains in western Saxony-Anhalt.
 The district town has a population of 39,750 (2005).

 In AD 804 the missionary outpost Halberstadt became the seat of a bishopric.
 In 989 it received important privileges such as the right to mint coins and the rights of a market town.
 At the same time, the bishops also obtained the secular powers in the Harzgau region.
 In the following century they succeeded to extend their territory to include the neighboring counties.
 In 1387 Halberstadt joined the Hanse federation of trading towns.
 In 1591 the bishop of Halberstadt introduced the Protestant faith in his bishopric.
 During the Thirty Years' War (16181648), Imperial troops occupied the city in 1826 and reintroduced Catholicism.
 After the Pease of Westfalia (1648) the prince bishopric was secularized and became part of Brandenburg-Prussia.
 During the Napoleonic period, Halberstadt in 1807 was incorporated into the Kingdom of Westphalia and became the préfecture (capital) of the Saale département.
 After the defeat of the French army at Leipzig in 1813 and the Congress of Vienna (1815), Halberstadt was returned to Prussia.
 The railroad from Halberstadt to Magdeburg was opened in 1848.
 During World War II about 82% of the historic old town were destroyed by an Allied bombing raid in 1945.
 After the war, the city was rebuilt but many of the remaining old buildings were torn down during this process.